braintree/braintree-web-drop-in/README.md

 `paymentMethodRequestable` fires when a payment method can be retrieved using `requestPaymentMethod`.
 The event includes an object that provides the type of payment method (CreditCard, PayPalAccount, etc) that is ready to be requested.

-`noPaymentMethodRequestable` fires when a payment method can no longer be retrieved with `requestPaymetnMethod`.
+`noPaymentMethodRequestable` fires when a payment method can no longer be retrieved with `requestPaymentMethod`.

 Using these events, you can dynamically enable or disable your submit button based on whether or not the payment method is requestable: